clientIO/joint/docs/src/joint/api/dia/Element/ports.md

 #### Port groups configuration <a name="groupssection"></a>

-`group` attribute comes to play when you're not ok with default port alignment, it's also handy if you need to define multiple ports with similar properties. `group` define defaults for ports belonging to the group, but there is no restriction if you need to overwrite it on particular port.
-Option which could not be overwritten is port layout type. 'group' sets the layout type and 'args' are the only way how to port could affect layout.
+`group` attribute comes to play when you're not ok with default port alignment, it's also handy if you need to define multiple ports with similar properties. `group` defines defaults for ports belonging to the group, but there is no restriction if you need to overwrite it on particular port.
+Only option which could not be overwritten is a type of port layout. 'group' sets the layout type and 'args' are the only way how to port could affect layout.

 ```javascript